Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Introduction

 \subsection{Notation and definitions}

 Let $\mathrm{dim}(\cdot)$ denote the dimension of a vector.
 For vector $x$, let $x_j$ denote the $j$th coordinate of $x$, and $x_{-j}$ denote the vector after removing the $j$th coordinate of $x$.
 Let $I$ denote the identity matrix with the dimension implicit and clear in the context.
-For positive semi-definite matrix $A$, let $A^{1/2}$ denote the symmetric square root of $A$.
+For positive semi-definite matrix $A$, let $A^{1/2}$ denote its symmetric square root.
+We use $\mathrm{diag}(\cdot)$ to denote a diagonal matrix formed by keeping only the diagonal elements of a square matrix, while setting all off-diagonal elements to 0.